SpectralOps/netz/README.md

 :warning:
 **Because masscan meltdown the network, SSH mostly will not be available, also CloudWatch logs will be deferred, so the tailed logs in user terminal will take some time.**

-Note that [taskdefinition.json](taskdefinition.json) is related to running with the automate way with AWS ECS.
+Note that [taskdefinition.json](taskdefinition.json) is related to running with the automated way with AWS ECS.
-In that file you will be able to change the subnet & port to scan, also the application endpoint as well.
+In that file, you will be able to change the subnet & port to scan, also the application endpoint.
-In this file you can also control the CPU & RAM you allocate to the task, for the test we assumed you run it with c4.8xlarge, so the config is `60 x cpu` and `36 GB RAM`.
+In this file, you can also control the CPU & RAM you allocate to the task.
+This test assumed c4.8xlarge, so the config is `60 x cpu` and `36 GB RAM`.

 ### Result
-We tested it on AWS with c4.8xlarge with 6 x NIC ~ 2.9M ~ 3.5M PPS => took 25 minutes
+On AWS with c4.8xlarge with 6 x NIC ~ 2.9M ~ 3.5M PPS => took 25 minutes

 ## 2. Run by yourself using docker